nuwave/lighthouse/docs/master/security/authentication.md

 ## Guard selected fields

-If you want to guard only selected fields, you can use the [@guard](../api-reference/directives.md#guard) directive to require authentication for accessing them.
+Use the [@guard](../api-reference/directives.md#guard) directive to require authentication for a single field.

 ```graphql
 type Query {